What is Ethical Hacking: Types, Benefits, & Skills

 • Ethical hacking helps organizations discover security flaws in their systems, applications, and networks before malicious hackers can exploit them.

-• Ethical hacking helps prevent unauthorized access to sensitive data by proactively testing security measures reducing the risk of data breaches.
+• Ethical hacking helps prevent unauthorized access to sensitive data by proactively testing security measures and reducing the risk of data breaches.

 • Regular ethical hacking assessments enable organizations to strengthen their security posture by addressing identified vulnerabilities and implementing best practices.